Qarik-Group/ultimate-guide-to-uaa/docs/authenticating-user-via-password.md

   --refresh_token_validity 86400
 ```

-A user can now provide the `uaa` CLI permission to interact with the UAA on its behalf:
+We can now authenticate as `drnic` UAA user via the `uaa` CLI.
+That is, we can authenticate and grant permission to the `uaa` client application to interact with the UAA on behalf of `drnic`:

 ```text
 uaa get-password-token uaa_cli -s uaa_cli_secret -u drnic -p drnic_secret